mathworks/Simulink-Target-support-for-ED247/README.md

 # Simulink ​support for ED247 communication standard

 The "Simulink ​support for ED247 communication standard" enables ED247 communication inside a Simulink models.

 It provides Simulink blocks in a library to send and receive data in various formats (A429, A664, A825, NAD, VNAD, Analogic, Discrete).

+It allows ED247 communication in Simulink models both in simulation and real-time with Speedgoat test bench.

 ## Setup